osm-search/Nominatim/docs/api/Reverse.md

 ## How it works

-The reveser geocoding API does not exactly compute the address for the coordinate it receives.
+The reverse geocoding API does not exactly compute the address for the coordinate it receives.
 It works by finding the closest suitable OSM object and returning its address information.
 This may occasionally lead to unexpected results.